abhiramasonny/jaithon/README.md

 ## What Jaithon is

 Jaithon is a dynamically executed and garbage collected language with a bytecode VM.
-It takes heavy insp from the structure from Java (declared fields, forced visibility, interfaces, type annotations) and insp for everything else from Python (no semicolons, comprehensions, f-strings, first class functions, and the ease of use).
+It takes heavy insp from the structure from Java (for its architecture) and insp for everything else from a combination of Rust & Python.

 Pretty much everything (apart from the CORE primitive implementation stuff) is written in jaithon itself, making it VERY much bootstrapped and easy to extend with new features.